From time to time, we get questions about the hens’ ability to fly.

 How to Trim Chicken’s Feathers

-Trimming flight feathers is one way to try and limit the flying ability of your chicken.
+Trimming flight feathers is one way to limit your chicken’s flying ability.

 The idea is to trim the feathers of one wing so the bird cannot get an equal ‘lift’ from both wings, giving them an unstable balance in take-off and flight.
 Only in persistent ‘offenders’ is it necessary to trim both wings.